theSynth0s/Camera-Harp-Synthesizer/README.md

 ## More

-This is more a proof of concept than a finiched project so feel free to make a pull requests if you found a bug or if you want to contribute.
+This is more a proof of concept than a finished project, so feel free to make a pull requests if you found a bug or if you want to contribute.

 ## Sources